ayubjamal95/product-manager/README.md

 - Verify database has data: `docker exec -it product-manager-db psql -U postgres -d productdb -c "SELECT COUNT(*) FROM products;"`
 - Check network access to https://famme.no/products.json

-## Demo Video

-Create a Loom video showing:
-1. Starting the application
-2. Database being populated with products
-3. Loading products in the UI
-4. Adding a new product via the form
-5. Code walkthrough of key components:
-   - Entity and Repository
-   - Scheduled job in ProductService
-   - Controller endpoints
-   - HTMX integration in HTML

-## License

-MIT